whispeer/app/README.md

 ### Prerequisites

-Make sure node is installed and corresponding to the version specified in `.nvmrc`:
+Make sure node is installed and corresponding to the version specified in `.nvmrc`, as well as [yarn][yarn].
+Yarn can be installed using `npm i -g yarn`, when `npm` is available.

-    $ node -v
+		$ node -v && yarn --version
 		v7.5.0

-This project also requires yarn which can be installed using `npm i -g yarn`.
-Tested with yarn version `0.20.3`
+		0.20.3

 ### Installation

+To install some of the required whispeer dependencies run

+		$ git submodule update --init

 To install ionic and all other dependencies, run

 		$ yarn

 This code repository is using a `yarn.lock` to ensure deterministic dependency resolution on all workstations and deployments.
 Please commit your yarn.lock after adding new dependencies or if it changed.

 ### Running the Application